syne-tune/syne-tune/docs/source/benchmarking/benchmark_hypertune.rst

 Comparison of
 `Hyper-Tune <tutorials/multifidelity/mf_async_model.html#hyper-tune>`__
 against a number of baselines.
+This example also demonstrate how results can be plotted.

 .. literalinclude:: ../../../benchmarking/nursery/benchmark_hypertune/baselines.py
    :caption: benchmarking/nursery/benchmark_hypertune/baselines.py